6 Causes of High Testosterone in Women + How to Lower your Levels

 Using these specific clues can help you determine WHERE exactly your hormonal issues are coming from.

-But, because there is crossover I always recommend you ALSO test your serum levels.
+But, because there is a crossover I always recommend you ALSO test your serum levels.

 Testosterone Lab Tests